-This culminating lesson will build on BANDED Lessons 1 & 2, and will enable students to gain an awareness of the relationship between the minor pentatonic and the blues scale.
+This culminating lesson will build on Using The Minor Pentatonic Scale and Exploring Form Using Minor and Major Pentatonic Scales lessons , and will enable students to gain an awareness of the relationship between the minor pentatonic and the blues scale.
 In addition, students will be introduced to the harmonic structure of the standard blues progression.
 Students will begin by composing and playing simple melodies based on the blues scale, then move on to improvising over a 12-bar blues using different approaches.

 Watch Prince Charles Alexander take on the role of the producer as Ghost Box Orchestra solidifies their song's form.

 - Students will demonstrate their understanding of the blues scale by composing a melody for several 12-bar blues compositions and playing their melodies over a standard 12-bar blues progression.

 - One or a mix of the following: notation paper, notation software, a DAW

 - Preferred instrument

 - Bessie Smith – St. Louis Blues

 - BB King – Everyday I Have the Blues

 - Eric Clapton – Before You Accuse Me